openpharma/clinsight/tests/testthat/_snaps/fct_SQLite.md

       1    old
       2    new

 # db_update().
-Feature 2 | Update user data database.: Adds a new row for each data point with a new/updated EditdateTime.
+Feature 2 | Update user data database.: Adds a new row for each data point with a new EditdateTime and updates
+       rows with an updated EditdateTime

     Code
       DBI::dbGetQuery(con, "SELECT * FROM all_review_data")